CorinaPalade/What-does-it-take-to-reach-trending-on-youtube/README.md

 The repository is containing only the notebook file.
 Inside the file we can find the code that I used in order to extract data from the dataset.

 ### Results  <a name="results"></a>
-The conclusions reached after performing the analysis can be found here.
-(TODO: insert link to blogpost)
+The conclusions reached after performing the analysis can be found [here](https://medium.com/@corina.palade103/what-does-it-take-to-reach-trending-on-youtube-bb5589c2689d).

 ### Acknowledgements  <a name="acknowledgements"></a>
 In order to create this notebook, I have used [Jupyter Notebook](https://jupyter.org/), [Python](https://www.python.org/), [Pandas](https://pandas.pydata.org/), [matplotlib](https://matplotlib.org/) and [sklearn](https://scikit-learn.org/stable/).